The 47 Weirdest Laws from Around the World

-Wherever you live in this world, you’re guaranteed to find some inexplicably weird laws that you can’t imagine any police officer enforcing with a straight face.
-And I’m not just talking about France, where it’s illegal to fly UFOs—I’m talking about everywhere.
-In Chicago, for instance, it’s against the law to take a nap on a dance floor, give a dog whiskey, or eat in a building that’s on fire.
-And that’s just the beginning.
+Wherever you live, you're guaranteed to find some inexplicably weird laws around the world that you can't imagine any police officer enforcing with a straight face.
+And I'm not just talking about France, where it's illegal to fly UFOs—I'm talking about everywhere.
+In Chicago, for instance, it's against the law to take a nap on a dance floor, give a dog whiskey, or eat in a building that's on fire.
+And that's just the beginning.

-Herewith, we’ve assembled our favorite head-scratching laws that (really) exist throughout the world.
-So read on and know that, no matter where you are on this planet, you’re all but guaranteed to be a criminal doing just about anything.
-And if you’re ever arrested for something as pedestrian as speeding, know that you can get out of that one by reading up on the 10 Ways to Speed Without Getting a Ticket.
+Herewith, we've assembled our favorite head-scratching weird laws around the world.
+So read on and know that, no matter where you are on this planet, you're all but guaranteed to be a criminal doing just about anything.
+And if you're ever arrested for something as pedestrian as speeding, know that you can get out of that one by reading up on the 10 Ways to Speed Without Getting a Ticket.